 Needless to say, these youth need relentless support and guidance to build a healthy and fulfilling future for themselves.
 That's why we launched the LSS Youth Education and Employment Initiative in 2020.
 Using evidence-based practices and frameworks, this redesigned youth supportive housing program places a greater emphasis on services that increase educational completion and attainment of living-wage employment leading to lifetime self-sufficiency.
 We also address the social determinants of health that research shows will help each youth increase resilience and develop human capital: providing connections to caring adults, addressing mental health needs, strengthening family, developing life-skills, promoting educational attainment, career exploration, and job training and employment.

-LSS serves about 150 transition-age youth ages 18-24 in supportive housing programs in Concord, Stockton, Redding and several in Sacramento, including Connections, Fostering Future Success, Step Up Sacramento and Prevention & Intervention.
+LSS serves about 150 transition-age youth ages 18-24 in supportive housing programs in Contra Costa County, Stockton, Redding and several in Sacramento, including Connections, Fostering Future Success, Step Up Sacramento and Prevention & Intervention.
 The young adults in our care are exiting the foster care system or are already homeless, which includes "couch surfing," where a youth has no stable place to live and stays with friends or family for short stays.